 Publishing had not been my goal but opportunity knocked and it turned out to be a great thing to do.
 Over the next 16 years I held senior positions at Europress (Amstrad CPC Computing, PC Today) and Future plc (PC Answers, PC Plus) as well as working freelance.

 My driving interest in coding and the insides of computers stayed with me.
 I wrote shareware and had software published on cover disks, I edited the work of our coding contributors and I researched and wrote countless technical articles.
 In all, I wrote around one million published words.

 I might still be doing that if the new millennium had not brought winter to the industry.
 Accountants stalked the corridors and quality was eroded by cost cutting.
 I was never one to take easy ways out of filling pages.
 Readers deserved better than recycled material or trivial, under-researched space fillers.
 Eventually I tired of fighting the tide and decided to step back, reassess and move on.

 While mulling my next move I kept the finances afloat by selling my own brand of premium art products.
 A few thousand sales later, I understood that being an online shop proprietor had its merits but was not enough.
 I remained a techie who fetched up in publishing, never fully becoming a media person who covered tech.
 I still loved the challenge and creativity of writing software.

 That persuaded me to revive 1985's Plan A to become a full-time developer.
-I sold my Luxartis art brand (it's still out there in 2020) and set about my next career.
+I sold my Luxartis art brand and set about my next career.

 A fortuitous opening in 2007 saw me become the production programmer at a busy digital printing company.
 I talked my way into the deep end, somehow stayed afloat, grew into and eventually outgrew the job.